AnthonyNicholas/dataTechTask/README.md

 ## To Run ##
 1. Run using shell script: ./start_tt.sh
 2. This will create and launch docker container.
 You will be provided with Jupyter Notebook url.
 Copy/paste this URL into your browser.
+3. The two tasks are in notebooks labelled tt_task1.ipynb and tt_task2.ipynb.
+Run each notebook to see the results for each question.
+The results are also output into html files which are saved for reference in the docker container.

 ## Steps I took to complete task ##